Page last updated 6/24/2020

 After you’ve handled your medical concerns, a Kansas City personal injury attorney can help you determine your options for legal recourse.
-If a negligent driver or third party caused your car accident, your attorney can help you secure compensation for your medical expenses, lost income, property damage, and pain and suffering resulting from your crash.
+If a negligent driver or third party caused your car accident, you have rights.
+Our team of lawyers can help you secure compensation for your medical expenses, lost income, property damage, and pain and suffering resulting from your crash.

 You may ask yourself, “How can I find an attorney near me” after a car crash in Kansas City.
 Contact the Wendt Law Firm team today to schedule a free consultation about your case with one of our Kansas City car accident lawyers.
 We’ll review your car accident case with the utmost attention and let you know what type of compensation to expect from a lawsuit.